Pte

 My story

-Alexander Asher was born on 4 February 1892 in Elgin, Moray, Scotland.
-He was the son of William Asher and Jane Harrold/Asher.
-Alexander worked as a farmer.
-In Elgin, he enlisted in the British Expeditionary Force on 2 April 1917, where he served in the 8th Battalion Seaforth Highlanders (Ross-shire Buffs, The Duke of Albany's) Regiment (44th Brigade, 15th (Scottish) Division).
+Alexander Asher was the son of Jane and William Asher.
+He was born on 4 February 1892 in Lhanbryde, Morayshire.
+Before the war, he worked as a farmer.
+Alexander enlisted in the British Army and served in the 8th Battalion Seaforth Highlanders (44th Brigade, 15th (Scottish) Division).

 McCarthy, Chris.
 Passchendaele: The Day by Day Account (Londen: Arms & Armour Press, 1995), p.
 63. Sources used |